davidvolo/NegevNerds/README.md

 # NegevNerds
-NegevNerd is a platform for collaborative studying for exam preparation for BGU students
+NegevNerds is a platform for collaborative studying for exam preparation for BGU students